Focus Grill

-"Focus Grill" is the thirteenth episode of the fourth season and the series finale of the American animated sitcom Home Movies, and 52nd episode of the series overall.
+"Focus Grill" is the thirteenth and final episode of the fourth season of the American animated sitcom Home Movies, the 52nd episode of the series overall and the series finale.
 It originally aired in the United States on Adult Swim on April 4, 2004.
 In the episode, Brendon, Melissa, and Jason decide to finally film an ending to the first movie they did together.

 "Focus Grill" was written by Brendon Small and directed by Loren Bouchard.
 Despite struggling with the knowledge of the show's cancellation since the start of the fourth season production run, Small noted that this final episode was actually an optimistic note for the series.
 The episode concludes with Brendon's camera breaking, which Small believed was a way to finally eliminate the hindrances of the character's metaphorical crutch.

 The final episode received a largely positive response, with reviewers praising it for its sentimental, bittersweet way of concluding the show.